 In fact, knowledge work has two sides.
 There are times for production that are rather solitary ones and, before and after, exchange, sharing, conversational activities that are collective.
 As for the creativity one need, sometimes, to produce, it’s spurred by discussions and exchanges that take place before and around production work I say “around” because, when the time comes to make an analysis, a decision, to write some recommendations, each person is alone.

 Now, two things about knowledge workers.
 They are not all the highly-graduated white collar too many people think they are.
 An assistant or even a blue collar have a growing part of their activity and, most of all, the more valuable part of it, that is about knowledge work.
-Second things to know is that, even if their creativity is spurred by collective activities, they work better when they are alone.
+Second things to know is that, even if their creativity is spurred by collective activities, .
 Rather in a quiet environment, a quite buccle that is not made possible by meetings or even when they work in open spaces

 So, is it possible to make people have the best of both worlds at the same time ?